http4k/kotless/README.md

       scheduled events, etc.
     * **Ktor** &mdash; Ktor engine that is introspected by Kotless.
 Use standard Ktor syntax and Kotless will generate deployment.
+    * **http4k** &mdash; http4k engine that is introspected by Kotless.
+Use standard http4k syntax and Kotless will generate deployment.
     * **Spring Boot** &mdash; Spring Boot serverless container that is introspected by Kotless.
 Use standard Spring syntax and Kotless will generate deployment.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
 For that, it: